jiangsheng/MSDN-forum-SEO-spam-revealer/README.md

 this extension helps to remove the decrotation added to links (and paint those link in red instead of the default blue by the way) so moderators can easily spot the seo spam posts.

+the real fix would be for forum sites to adding "nofollow" to links so a back link does not increase the target's page rank.